← Back to Yu-Gi-Oh Card Ratings Return to Index Forward to Anime Card Ratings Page 4 →

 Rating: 2 out of 5

-The show made it seem like a powerhouse, but that was only because they had less starting Life Points.
+Looked like a powerhouse on TV, but that was only because players had less starting Life Points.

 #237 (from Yu-Gi-Oh Episode 142)